 <PATH><TAB><VALUE><TAB><TIMESTAMP>.
 File will be opened in append mode.

-Comma separated list of tables to blacklist.
+Comma separated list of tables to disable.
 By default no tables are disabled.

-Comma separated list of tables to whitelist.
-By default every tables are enabled.
+Comma separated list of tables to enable.
+By default every table is enabled.
 If a specific table is set in both

 --enable_tables is defined and

---disable_tables is not set, every tables but the one defined in
+--disable_tables is not set, every table but the one defined in